digime/digime-sdk-android/docs/Postbox.md

 ## Pushing Data - 5 Simple Steps

 The digi.me Private Sharing SDK makes it easy to create a postbox to push data to.
-Similarly to requesting data, you can achieve by utilising a client object as follows:
+Similarly to requesting data, you can achieve this by utilising a client object as follows:

 ### 1. Obtaining your Contract ID & Application ID: